diogoduailibe/lzstring4j/README.md

 Features:

- * Last version of JavaScript LZString Library (version 1.3.3)
+ * Based on last version of JavaScript LZString Library (version 1.3.3)
  * UTF-16 compression
  * Interoperable with the JavaScript Library through the UTF-16 compression methods (Java Server -> JS on Web or Node.js server -> Java Client/Android) thanks to this [post](http://www.productiverage.com/javascript-compression-putting-my-json-search-indexes-on-a-diet).